 Make sure you follow the rules

-While getting older doesn’t necessarily mean it will be riskier for you as an individual to drive, the licensing rules in your state or territory may become stricter when you reach a certain age.
-For this reason, it’s important to check you comply with the licensing requirements – whether it’s with annual medical checks or regular self-assessment.
+While getting older does not necessarily mean it will be riskier for you as an individual to drive, the licensing rules in your state or territory may become stricter when you reach a certain age.
+For this reason, it is important to check you comply with the licensing requirements – whether it is with annual medical checks or regular self-assessment.
 By doing so, you can ensure you are not only legally compliant, but also safer on the road.

 Australian Seniors is a leading insurance provider for over 50s.
-We offer cost-effective insurance solutions for mature Aussies, and we are committed to providing you with a range of high-quality yet affordable insurance products.
-Request a callback to find out more about our innovative Seniors car insurance solutions.
+We offer cost-effective insurance solutions for mature Aussies, and we are committed to providing you with a range of high-quality insurance products.
+Request a call-back to find out more about our car insurance.